10 High-Fiber Foods to Add to Your Diet

 6. Oats

 Oats are a classic breakfast choice, but their benefits extend beyond the morning meal.
 A cup of whole-grain oats contains about 8 grams of fiber, most of which comes from a type of soluble fiber called beta-glucan.
 Beta-glucan has been shown to reduce bad cholesterol (LDL), help manage blood sugar control, and create feelings of fullness, which can help with weight management.
 Oats can be enjoyed in many forms—whether as oatmeal, overnight oats, or added to baked goods.
-For a fiber-packed meal, consider topping your oatmeal with other fiber-rich foods like berries, nuts, or seeds.
+For a fiber-packed meal, consider topping your oatmeal with other fibrous foods like berries, nuts, or seeds.

 7. Quinoa